EmmyAbella444/Unit_4/PROJECT/Project_unit4.md

 ## Success criteria 4:The website should provide reminders for users to post about their activities.
+To achieve this criteria I decided to create a personal page where the user will be able to see all of their posts and a message will be displayed if the user has not posted anything on the last 7 days.
 ```.py
 # Personal Profile
 @app.route('/profile/<user_id>')